akisma/pioneer-vision/README.md

 ### 3. **Manual Mapping**
 - Use the mapping controls to manually assign CC numbers
 - Set specific MIDI channels for each control
-- Choose between CC, HRCC, and Note message types
+- Choose between CC and Note message types

 ### 4. **Monitoring MIDI**
 - View real-time MIDI messages in the monitor panel